sarahschwartz/double-zero/README-blockExplorer.md

 > **Double Zero** Block Explorer is a customized version of the [ZKsync Era Block Explorer](https://github.com/matter-labs/block-explorer) that introduces a layer of privacy and access control.
 By implementing user **authentication and permission-based data restrictions**, it ensures that users can access blockchain data according to their assigned permissions.

 This repository is a monorepo consisting of 5 packages:
-- [Worker](./packages/worker) - an indexer service for [ZKsync Era](https://zksync.io) blockchain data.
+- [Worker](./packages/worker) - an indexer service for [ZKsync Era](https://zksync.io) compatible chains.
 The purpose of the service is to read blockchain data in real time, transform it and fill in it's database with the data in a way that makes it easy to be queried by the [API](./packages/api) service.
 - [Data Fetcher](./packages/data-fetcher) - a service that exposes and implements an HTTP endpoint to retrieve aggregated data for a certain block / range of blocks from the blockchain.
 This endpoint is called by the [Worker](./packages/worker) service.
 - [API](./packages/api) - a service providing Web API for retrieving structured [ZKsync Era](https://zksync.io) blockchain data collected by [Worker](./packages/worker).
 It connects to the Worker's database to be able to query the collected data.
 - [Proxy](./packages/proxy) - a proxy between the WebApp and the API used to filter data to users, and ensure that each user sees only the data that they are allowed to see.